-If you need a chaperone (someone to come into your appointment with you) during your appointment, please tell the receptionist when you arrive for your appointment.
+If you need a chaperone (someone to come into the appointment with you), please tell the receptionist when you arrive for your appointment.

-If you require an interpreter, please contact your cardiac investigations department three days before your appointment, so we can arrange one for your appointment.
+If you need an interpreter, please contact your cardiac investigations department 3 days before your appointment, so we can arrange one for your appointment.